CloudLabs-MOC/AZ-104-MicrosoftAzureAdministrator/Instructions/Labs/LAB_10-Implement_Data_Protection.md

 1. From the left navigation pane, in the **Protected items (1)** section, select **Replicated items (2)**.

+    ![image](../media/14-10-lab10-53.png)

 1. Check that the virtual machine is showing as healthy for the replication health.
 Note that the status will show the synchronization (starting at 0%) status and ultimately show **Protected** after the initial synchronization completes.

-    ![image](../media/14-10-lab10-53.png)

     ![image](../media/14-10-lab10-54-new.png)

-1. Select the virtual machine to view more details.
+1. Select the Virtual machine to view more details.

 >**Did you know?** It is a good practice to [test the failover of a protected VM](https://learn.microsoft.com/azure/site-recovery/tutorial-dr-drill-azure#run-a-test-failover-for-a-single-vm).